everdark/kedro-on-aws/docs/custom_dataset_athena_query.md

 ## Prerequisites

-We use [Terraform](https://www.terraform.io/) to manage the required AWS resources for this experiments.
+We use [Terraform](https://www.terraform.io/) to manage the required AWS resources for this experiment.

 ### Data